ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## IT

-Here I refer to IT, information technology, as internal company tooling and technology used to conduct business on a daily basis. is is in contrast to the technology your company is building for its customer product.
+Here I refer to IT, information technology, as internal company tooling and technology used to conduct business on a daily basis.
+This is in contrast to the technology your company is building for its customer product.

 IT usually comprises tools like company hardware (desktops, laptops, and phones), VPNs, email, antivirus and monitoring software, etc. As a startup in the modern world, whether you're an in-person or remote team,